 SEO for B2B

-Your website should engage also your visitors, not just inform them.
+Your website should also engage your visitors, not just inform them.
 You can do this through on-page SEO and technical SEO tactics like page speed optimisation to improve your website’s user experience.
 In addition to that, invest an essential part of your resources into off-page SEO like external linking strategies.
 Backlinks are still an important Google ranking factor.

 Run B2B PPC Marketing Campaigns

-SEO is a long-term strategy and you need to be patient to see results.
+SEO is a long-term strategy, and you need to be patient to see results.
 With pay-per-click Google ads, you can get in front of your target audience immediately.

 Therefore, you can provide potential clients with valuable insights by promoting blogs, whitepapers, ebooks and other content assets in your Google ads campaign.